This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 If you, however, want to focus on a specific content objective (e.g. learning about the solar system), then choose a readers’ theater focused on that topic.

-Find them online or create your own.
+Find scripts online or create your own.

-1. Introduce the Script
+2. Introduce the script.

 First, do the readers’ theater as a “Read Aloud” to model for students what good reading fluency, accuracy, and expression sounds like.